Our goal is to ensure that all children are school-ready by kindergarten and grade-level readers by 3rd grade.

 By third grade, children who have not learned the basics of reading will begin to fall behind in other subjects, making it more and more difficult to catch up as they progress through school.
 Third grade marks a critical shift where children move from learning to read to reading to learn.

-In September of 2018, Lubbock Area United Way hosted its first United We Read event.
+Lubbock Area United Way hosted its first United We Read event in 2018.
 More than 500 volunteers read the book The Little Red Fort to 3,535 second-graders across the Lubbock, Frenship, Lubbock-Cooper, Shallowater, and New Deal Independent School Districts.
 Every child went home with a copy of the book and a craft, including 138 books in Spanish.

-The purpose of the event was to highlight the importance of students being grade-level readers by third grade.
+The purpose of the event was to highlight the value of students being grade-level readers by third grade.
 At this point, students who have not mastered basic reading skills will begin to fall behind in every area of study as classrooms shift from learning to read to reading to learn.
-The event also emphasized the importance of parents reading with their children.
+The event also created a focus around the importance of parents reading with their children.

 In partnership with Lubbock ISD, Frenship ISD, and Lubbock-Cooper ISD, we have compiled a comprehensive calendar of all summer reading and learning events in Lubbock County.